felixranesberger/container-images/README.md

 # Container queries for images

-This library allows to load images depending on the container size.
+This library allows loading images depending on the container size.

 Unlike HTML responsive images, which are implemented with srcset, these images are based on the container size of their parent container